-Social media is a fantastic way to promote yourself or your business – it can increase awareness of your brand, bolster your design portfolio, improve your site's SEO, and help you to genuinely connect with your customers.
+Social media is a fantastic way to promote yourself or your business – it can increase awareness of your brand, bolster your design portfolio (opens in new tab), improve your site's SEO (web hosting services can also help here), and help you to genuinely connect with your customers.
 It's easy to set up a social media page, but gaining traction and turning handfuls of followers into thousands and thousands of engaged users is tough.

 There's no magic formula to success in social media, and it can feel like it's taking a very long time to attract the right followers.
 There are some social media tricks (opens in new tab) and some basic rules you can follow to help things along.
 However, these vary between social media platforms, so we've zoned in on five power tips for each of the three main players: Instagram, Twitter, and Facebook.